Record rains cause flash flooding in Tennessee; 4 dead - WTMJ

 A portion of Interstate 40 was temporarily shut down due to high water that stranded a vehicle and its driver.
 The driver was able to get out of the vehicle and to safety, the Tennessee Highway Patrol in Nashville tweeted.
 First responders also told drivers to avoid part of I-24 south of Nashville.

 Metropolitan Nashville Police Chief John Drake said three bodies were found after Seven Mile Creek flooded.
-The body of a 70-year-old man whose car was submerged in the creek was found behind a store, and the bodies of a 46-year-old woman and a 64-year-old man were found in a wooded area near a homeless camp.
+The body of a 70-year-old Nashville man, identified by police Sunday night as Garry Cole, was found in a submerged car in the creek behind a store.
+The bodies of a 46-year-old woman and a 64-year-old man were found in a wooded area near a homeless camp.

 Drake said a 65-year-old man’s body was found on a golf course.
 Police later identified him on Twitter as Douglas Hammond, who lived nearby and was swept away as he got out of his car that had become stuck in floodwaters.